Rexford Industrial Announces P - GuruFocus.com

 Pursuant to the terms of the forward sale agreements, and subject to its right to elect cash or net share settlement, the Company intends to issue and sell, upon physical settlement of the forward sale agreements, up to an aggregate of 11,500,000 shares of common stock to the forward purchasers in exchange for cash proceeds per share equal to the applicable forward sale price, which will initially be equal to the price the underwriters agreed to pay the forward purchasers (or their affiliates) for each share, and will be subject to certain adjustments as provided in the forward sale agreements.

-The underwriters are also expected to be granted a 30-day option to purchase up to 1,725,000 additional shares of the Company's common stock.
+The underwriters of the offering have been granted a 30-day option to purchase up to 1,725,000 additional shares of the Company's common stock.
 If the option to purchase additional shares of the Company's common stock is exercised, the Company will enter into one or more additional forward sale agreements with each of the forward purchasers in respect of the number of shares of the Company's common stock that are subject to exercise of the option to purchase additional shares.

 The Company will not receive any proceeds from the sale of shares of its common stock by the forward purchasers (or their affiliates).
 The Company intends to contribute any cash proceeds that it receives upon settlement of the forward sale agreements and any additional forward sale agreements to its operating partnership in exchange for common units.
 The Company expects its operating partnership will use any cash proceeds that it receives upon settlement of the forward sale agreements and any additional forward sale agreements to fund potential acquisition opportunities, repay amounts outstanding from time to time under its unsecured revolving credit facility or other debt financing obligations, fund its development or redevelopment activities and/or for general corporate purposes.